Google Gemini Explained: Overview of Gemini AI Models

 Multimodal models explained by Inputs and Outpupts as multimedia formats

-What is Google Gemini able to do?
+What is Google Gemini capable of?

-Initial Functions
+Initial functions

 Interpretation and Generation